Ocicats are sociable, affectionate, and very intelligent. Despite their wild appearance, they tend to be friendly and easy going.

 The ocicat’s coat is short and glossy, with dark spots on a light background.
 The spots give the cat a wild appearance.
 There are also darker “mascara” lines around the cat’s eyes and an M-shaped marking on its forehead.

 Ocicat background coats may be a variety of colours, including blue, blue silver, chocolate, chocolate silver, cinnamon, cinnamon silver, fawn, fawn silver, lavender, lavender silver, silver, and tawny, overlaid with darker spots.
 Ocicats may also have solid coats or stripes instead of spots.
-While not qualified for cat shows, these cats have the appealing Ocicat temperament.
+While not allowed to participate in cat shows, these cats have the appealing Ocicat temperament.

 Ocicats tend to be strong and solidly built, which makes them feel heavier than they look when lifted.
 A medium to large breed, adult male Ocicats weigh between 11 and 14 pounds, and females between 6 and 10.